 The district operates with certain fees for service events and collects ambulance revenue, response fees and the hazardous materials fees from users of this particular service delivery by the fire district.
-The ambulance collection rates vary between 54 and 56% which is on par with the industry average.
+The ambulance collection rate is 56% which is on par with the industry average.